deatrich/linux-home-server/linux-server.md

 // If you do have a mouse and a screen attached then you can still make
 // the mouse work in a text console login -- it can be useful.
 At work
-// I have sometimes used the mouse at a text console to quickly copy and
+// I have sometimes used the mouse at a console switch to quickly copy and
 // paste process numbers for the kill command.

 $ sudo apt install gpm